Parag-S-Salunkhe/twotierapp/docs/gitREADme.md

 ```
 this is part of gitops best practices and it will keep your local files upto date and won't create a common error of 'merge conflicts' when you push to github.

-if you make changes to your project and you git is also setup , just use
+from here on if you make changes to your project and your git is also setup , just use

 ```
 git add filename